DavidC6473/david-clarke.com/README.md

 ## Live Version

-You can view the live version of my portfolio on GitHub Pages at https://davidc6473.github.io/david-clarke.com/.
+You can view the live version of my portfolio at https://david-clarke.com/

 ## Key Features